Blyzz616/PZ-Disco/README.md

 You'll want to edit that one up too.
 There are 3 things in there that need editing:

 1. Add your Discord Webhook URL
+2. Change line 104 in connect.sh **(trust me on this one)**
-2. Change the server start-up message
+3. Change the server start-up message
-3. Change the SRVRINI variable to your own server settings name.
+4. Change the SRVRINI variable to your own server settings name.

 _Running the scripts:_